8 Ways to Meet People When Travelling Alone in New Zealand

-Travelling New Zealand by hop-on hop-off bus or a bus tour is the most sociable way to transport yourself around the country.
+Travelling New Zealand by hop-on hop-off bus, like Kiwi Experience, or a bus tour is the most sociable way to transport yourself around the country.
 You are instantly teamed up with a group of people to travel and do activities with.
 Make sure you read up on all your different options on our Bus Travel Tips section.

 4. Join our Facebook group